 Attention deficit hyperactivity disorder (ADHD) is a medical condition that can affect both children and adults.
 Those affected may have a hard time focusing on tasks, may have higher than average levels of hyperactivity, and may exhibit a lack of impulse control.
-While it is normal to occasionally feel distracted or to lose focus, people with ADHD experience this in a way that affects their ability to function in their day-to-day lives.
+While it is normal to feel distracted or lose focus occasionally, people with ADHD experience this in a way that affects their ability to function in their day-to-day lives.

 - Daydream a lot